5 Best Movies About Maths on Netflix (Nov 2023)

 4. Black Holes: The Edge of All We Know (2020)

 Featuring Sasha Haco, Lindy Blackburn, Stephen Hawking, and Andrew Strominger, ‘Black Holes: The Edge of All We Know’ is a science documentary directed by Peter Galison.
 The film offers viewers an intriguing insight into the mysteries of our known world and the surprisingly accurate predictions of theoretical physics.
 At the heart of the documentary is the first-ever picture of a black hole that changed cosmology in unthinkable ways.
 Curious about the complex concepts at the foundation of our world?
-‘Black Holes: The Edge of All We Know’ brings some of the most prestigious scientists from around the world to explain everything.
+‘Black Holes: The Edge of All We Know’ brings some of the most prestigious scientists worldwide to explain everything.
 You may watch the documentary here.

 3. Coded Bias (2020)